 After three years garlic chive bulbs may become congested and lose their vigor so division is the best action to take to produce healthy crops.
 There are two ways to do this.
-Offsets growing from the main clump of bulbs can be gently teased out and potted on.
+Offsets of flowering chives growing from the main clump of bulbs can be gently teased out and potted on.
 Or, carefully dig around the entire plant and pull apart bunches of 4-5 bulbs to form new plants.

 Harvesting and Storing

 Now for the best bit, harvesting and storing this culinary prize!
 Garlic chives are popular as produce throughout Asia and often used in recipes.
 Their flavor enhances stir fry dishes, other vegetables and more.